• Skip to primary navigation

 • Place the cream cheese in a microwave-safe, ¾-cup, 3-inch wide ceramic ramekin.
 Microwave it for 15 seconds to soften.

-• Add the vanilla and stevia and mix with a small fork to combine.
+• Add the vanilla and stevia and mix with a small fork or a whisk to combine.

-• Mix in the egg, patiently and thoroughly, until smooth.
+• Mix in the egg patiently and thoroughly until completely smooth and free of lumps.
 This will take a couple of minutes.

 • Allow the cake to rest and cool in the ramekin for 10 minutes, then run a knife around the edges and carefully invert it onto a plate.

-• Top with your choice of toppings and serve, or refrigerate until ready to serve.
+• Top with your choice of toppings and serve, or refrigerate until ready to serve and for up to four days.
 Remove from the fridge 15 minutes before serving.

 Notes